djinnsour/Fishbowl/README.md

 InventorySummary

 This is a series of MySQL queries and other files used to product an inventory summary of changes during a period of time.
 It queries Fishbowl Inventory and produces a web based report.

+Inventory Count Report

+This is a quick report for generating an Inventory Count.